ppark-jjong/TWLKRTMS-releaseRepository/README.md

 ---

+*Note..* <br>
-*This system is designed for desktop use only, with all interfaces optimized for Korean language.
+*1. This system is designed for desktop use only, with all interfaces optimized for Korean language.
 The application uses KST (UTC+9) for all time-related operations.*

+*2. For account access, please contact Sungyong Kim at TWLKR.*